robert17/iotf-rtd/docs/reference/security/index.rst

 ===============================================================================
-Securing the Internet of Things
+Securing the Watson IoT platform
 ===============================================================================

-The IBM Internet of Things Foundation (IoT Foundation) is a fully managed, cloud-hosted service that makes it simple to derive value from Internet of Things (IoT) devices.
+The IBM Watson IoT platform is a fully managed, cloud-hosted service that makes it simple to derive value from Internet of Things (IoT) devices.